MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/api/tutorial-retrieve-environment-metadata-logic-apps.md

 Next, authenticate with Microsoft Entra ID and retrieve a token for calling the Lifecycle Services API.
 If you haven’t completed your Entra ID setup, see [Authentication (preview)](../../database/api/dbmovement-api-authentication.md).

 In this tutorial, we're using a user credential with password to obtain a token.
-The following is an example call to Entra ID.
+The following example is a call to Entra ID.

 > [!div class="mx-imgBorder"]
 > ![Authenticate with Entra ID and retrieve a token for calling the Lifecycle Services API.](media/tutorial-lcs-token.png "Authenticate with Entra ID and retrieve a token for calling the Lifecycle Services API")